Linaro/website/README.md

 Make sure that the image you add in this section of front matter is placed in the [/assets/images/blog folder](https://github.com/linaro/website/tree/master/assets/images/blog).

 #### Tags
-These should be modified based on the content of your post as they are used as Meta keywords and so people can find your post based on the [tags your provide](https://www.96boards.org/blog/tag/).
+These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags your provide](https://www.96boards.org/blog/tag/).

 #### Description
 Change this value to a short description of your blog post.
 This is used for the meta description of your blog post.